sudomesh/sudowrt-firmware/README.md

 The openwrt wiki has some examples of requirements per distro: http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations

-## the "super-easy" way
+## On a remote server
 If you'd rather not use your personal computer to build this firmware, you can create a dedicated build machine out of any Ubuntu 16.04 server (e.g. a droplet on digitalocean, or a server on the mesh).
-Note: the server should have at least 50GB of storage, otherwise, the docker container will become to large for your server.
+Note: the server should have at least 50GB of storage, otherwise, the docker container will become too large for your server.

 Clone this repository on your local machine.